False Allegations Accountability Act

 (5) Full restitution for any property damage.

-SECTION 7.
-SAFEGUARDS FOR GENUINE VICTIMS.
+SECTION 9.
+SAFEGUARDS FOR GENUINE VICTIMS AND REPORTERS.

-SECTION 8.
+SECTION 10.
 ENFORCEMENT.

 (a) State prosecutors shall prioritize prosecution of false allegation cases under this Act.